-Several Williamson County, Tenn., microbreweries offer not only great beer selection, but a great atmosphere too.
+Several Williamson County, Tenn., microbreweries offer not only great beer selections, but a great atmosphere too.

 This suburban secret is getting out.
 Beer lovers have discovered Williamson County’s surprisingly strong craft brew scene.

 While breweries are relatively new to the area, local beer makers have quickly amassed loyal fans and proved that establishments in Williamson County can hang with the best of them, combining skilled brewers and traditional mixing techniques with the freshest ingredients available.

 Slow and Steady

 The beer makers at Turtle Anarchy Brewing are focused on slowly steering people away from bland, mass-produced beers towards tasteful hand-crafted brews.
 Since officially opening in July 2012, things have moved fast for Turtle Anarchy, as more and more people got a taste of their unique brews, now offered in many restaurants and sold in bottles across Tennessee.
 Their laid-back style and dedication to creating impeccable beer is reflected in the Turtle Anarchy Brewing taproom, located between a handful of large neighborhoods in Franklin.

 “We brew beer that we love, for people we love,” senior account executive Kelsey Griffith says.
 “We keep our taproom family-friendly and stress-free.
 We even have knitting groups come in to the taproom to knit together, and chess players come in to play.
 It’s a place to connect with your neighbors.”